 Many things can cause sudden low flow to the brain that leads to fainting.
 The causes can be grouped loosely into two camps: problems outside the heart (noncardiac syncope), which account for the majority of faints, and problems in the heart (cardiac syncope).

 The most common reason for fainting arises from crossed wires between the brain and the part of the nervous system (the vagus nerve) that regulates blood pressure and heart rate.
 In response to some trigger, the blood vessels in your legs relax, making it difficult for blood to return to the heart.
 Blood begins pooling in the legs.
 To make matters worse, the heart slows down just when it ought to be speeding up.
 Blood pressure drops, and so do you.
-There are many triggers: fear, pain, intense emotional stress, even having blood drawn or standing for too long.
-Less common triggers include sneezing, going to the bathroom, lifting weights, a shirt collar rubbing against the side of the neck (the main artery in your neck has a sensor that regulates blood pressure), and even playing a brass instrument.
-If you have a tendency to faint and are considering learning how to play the tuba, you might think again.
+Triggers can range from fear, pain, or intense emotional stress to having blood drawn or standing for too long.
+Less common triggers include sneezing, going to the bathroom, lifting weights, a shirt collar rubbing against the side of the neck, and even playing a brass instrument.

 Fainting caused by trouble in the heart is more worrisome than noncardiac syncope.
 Rhythm problems are the most common culprit here.
 The heart may beat too slowly (bradycardia) because of a defect in its electrical system or the influence of medications.
 It can also beat too fast (tachycardia) because of a rhythm disorder such as atrial fibrillation or ventricular tachycardia.
 The latter is especially dangerous, since it can turn into ventricular fibrillation, the most common cause of sudden cardiac arrest.